KostkoViktoria/Checklist-/README.md

 Dear User!

-*I propose you two choices open a file*
+*I propose you two choices open a file:*

 **1th**
 1) Click on file with name "Checklist_SA.pdf" which is located above file "README.md"